Shakti Chattopadhyay: Early life

-Shakti Chattopadhyay was born in Jaynagar, to Bamanath Chattopadhyay and Kamala Devi.
+Shakti Chattopadhyay was born in Jaynagar Majilpur, to Bamanath Chattopadhyay and Kamala Devi.
 He lost his father at the age of four and was brought up by his maternal grandfather.
 He passed Matriculation Examination in 1951 and got admitted to the City College to study commerce as his maternal uncle, who was a businessman and also his guardian, promised him a job of an accountant.
 In 1953, he passed Intermediate Commerce Examination, but gave up studying commerce and got admitted to the Presidency College (now Presidency University, Kolkata) with Honours in Bengali literature but he did not appear in the examination.

 Shakti Chattopadhyay worked with Ananda Bazar Patrika from 1970 to 1994, and was a visiting professor at Visva Bharati University after his retirement.

-Literature Career
+Literature career

 He started writing novels to make a living from literature.
 Kuyotala was his first novel.
 His first collection of poems, Hey prem, Hey naishyabda (O love, O silence), published in 1956.
 Abani Bari Achho is a poem by Shakti Chattopadhyay.
 It is included in his seminal early collection Dhôrmeo achho jirafeo achho published in 1965.
 He also published 10 novels, several collections of travel writing, a collection of essays and Bengali translations.